JensVanH/marketplace_start_code-1/README.md

 1. open a second terminal and run cd `cd angular_frontend` to enter the frondend folder
 2. `npm install` to install the packages
 3. `ng serve` to start the frondend server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+4. Get an access code for mapbox: https://www.mapbox.com/ and fill it in the environment.ts file.

 ## Select Business Models